Using Regular Expressions

 - g - global search or replacement

-Additionally, it is possible to specify a flag in the regular expression itself, for example, searching for the word test in each line of the entire text (or page code, depending on what the regular expression is applied to) using the m (multi-line - the ^
+in each line of the entire text (or page code, depending on what the regex is applied to) using the m flag (multi line - symbols ^

 and $